-- 9.01 The Arkansas nutrition standards will apply to all foods and beverages served, provided, or sold to students on elementary, middle, junior high and high school campuses (except the reimbursable school meals, which are governed by U.S.D.A. federal regulations).
-All schools will be required to meet federal Smart Snacks regulations and document compliance using the Alliance for a Healthier Generation Smart Snacks Calculator. - 9.02 A list of the maximum portion size restrictions and nutrition standards will be provided to school districts.
-This list will apply to all foods and beverages served, sold, or made available to students during the school day at any school site with the exception of reimbursable school meals which have nutrition standards governed by the federal law and regulations. - 9.02.1 Prior to each school year, on On or before April 1, the updated list of maximum portion sizes and nutrition standards for foods and beverages for the upcoming school year will be developed by the Arkansas Child Health Advisory Committee and distributed by the Arkansas Department of Education Division via Commissioner's Memo. - 9.02.2 Compliance will be monitored by the Arkansas Department of Education Division in addition to the self-monitoring by the Local School Nutrition and Physical Activity Advisory Committee. - 9.02.3 A choice of two (2) fruits and/or 100% fruit juices must be offered for sale at the same time and place whenever competitive foods are sold.
+- 9.01 The Arkansas nutrition standards will apply to all foods and beverages served, provided, or sold to students on elementary, middle, junior high, and high school campuses (except the reimbursable school meals, which are governed by U.S.D.A. federal regulations).
+All schools will be required to meet federal Smart Snacks regulations and document compliance using the Alliance for a Healthier Generation/Smart Snacks Calculator. - 9.02 A list of the maximum portion size restrictions and nutrition standards will be provided to school districts.
+This list will apply to all foods and beverages served, sold, or made available to students during the school day at any school site with the exception of reimbursable school meals which have nutrition standards governed by the federal law and regulations. - 9.02.1 On or before April 1, the list of maximum portion sizes and nutrition standards for foods and beverages for the upcoming school year will be developed by the Arkansas Child Health Advisory Committee and

+- distributed by the Division DESE via Commissioner's Memo. - 9.02.2 Compliance will be monitored by the Division DESE in addition to the self-monitoring by the Llocal School Nutrition and Physical Activity Advisory Wellness Committee. - 9.02.3 A choice of two (2) fruits and/or 100% fruit juices must be offered for sale at the same time and place whenever competitive foods are sold.
 Fruits should be fresh whenever possible.
-Frozen and canned fruits should be packed in natural juice, water, or light syrup. - 9.02.4 At the point of choice, at least 50% of beverage selections in vending machines, school stores and other sales venues shall be 100% fruit juice, low-fat or fat-free milk, and unflavored unsweetened water. - 9.02.5 At middle school and high school levels, local leaders are encouraged to

-- implement vending policies that encourage healthy eating by students. - 9.02.6 Any modification or revisions of vending contracts in existence prior to August 8, 2005, must be in full compliance with all sections of the Rules Governing Nutrition and Physical Activity Standards in Arkansas Public Schools as approved by the State Board of Education these Rules. - 9.02.7 Nothing in these rules shall be construed to prohibit or limit the sale or distribution of any food or beverage item through fund raisers by students, teachers, or other groups when the items are sold off the school campus.
+Frozen and canned fruits should be packed in natural juice, water, or light syrup. - 9.02.4 At the point of choice, at least 50% of beverage selections in vending machines, school stores, and other sales venues shall be 100% fruit juice, low-fat or fat-free milk, and unflavored unsweetened water. - 9.02.5 At middle school and high school levels, local leaders are encouraged to implement vending policies that encourage healthy eating by students. - 9.02.5 Any modification or revisions of vending contracts in existence prior to August 8, 2005, must be in full compliance with all sections of these Rules. - 9.02.6 Nothing in these rules shall be construed to prohibit or limit the sale or distribution of any food or beverage item through fund raisers by students, teachers, or other groups when the items are sold off the school campus.